bivav/rustic-hybrid-file-encryption/README.md

 ### File Encrypt Decrypt AES

-This is a Rust project that provides functionality for file encryption and decryption using AES (Advanced Encryption Standard) with a 256-bit key.
+This is a Rust project that provides functionality for file encryption and decryption using AES (Advanced Encryption Standard) with a 256-bit key and RSA (Rivest–Shamir–Adleman) with a 2048-bit key.
+It also uses a hash function (SHA256).

 ### Usage